Peter Royston (choreographer): Career

 Other choreography: Red Hot Shoes for Tron Theatre (writer Liz Lochhead 1987), Columba (opera to celebrate the 250th anniversary of Glasgow Cathedral 1987), Great Scot (director John Cairney 1988).

-His successful career as a ballet dancer led to a choreographic career initiated by Scottish Ballet Director Peter Darrell, who chose Royston's workshop piece Steps to ..? for the company repertoire.
-This was followed by several commissions by Scottish Ballet.
-He created Scottish Dance Theatre in 1985 (not to be confused with the current Scottish Dance Theatre based in Dundee).
-This company was supported by The Scottish Arts Council.
-They toured Scotland and appeared in London (1985–1988).
-Initial performances explored a close collaboration with Designer Graham Bowers that had started with Pococurantis (Scottish Ballet) and developed with Friction and Touch (Scottish Dance Theatre).
-It was performed at the inaugural performances of SDT at The Tron Theatre in Glasgow and following tour to favourable reviews.

-He represented the UK at The International Course for Choreographers and composers 1984 Directed by Robert Cohan.
-He served on the dance committee at The Scottish Arts Council 1994 - 1999.
+He was on the dance committee at the Scottish Arts Council 1994 - 1999.
 He was appointed lecturer at Dundee College in 1991.
-He developed a foundation course into the now Scottish school of contemporary dance based at The Space a £5million lottery funded studio and theatre complex which is home to the school.
+He developed a foundation course for the Scottish School of Contemporary Dance.

-He was appointed Dance Artist in Residence to Borders Region (1988–1991); he cCreated Borders Dance Festival and many works including a site specific work with composer Savourna Stevenson.
+He was appointed dance artist in residence to the Scottish Borders Region (1988–1991); he created the Borders Dance Festival and works including a site-specific work with composer Savourna Stevenson.